mertcanekiz/phpydantic/README.md

 ## Contributing

+Contributions are welcome!
+Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`)
+2. Create a new branch: `git checkout -b feature/YourFeature`
-3. Commit your changes (`git commit -m 'Add new feature'`)
+3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to your branch: `git push origin feature/YourFeature`
 5. Open a Pull Request

-Please ensure all tests pass and follow PSR-12 coding standards.
+Ensure all tests pass and adhere to PSR-12 coding standards.

 ## License